ConnorWiseman/jcink-custom-structure/README.md

 * The Custom Stats module now supports IBStore statistics.
 * The Custom Profile module no longer supports friends, comments, or visitors.
 * The `target` configuration property is no longer required for any module.
-* A module for customizing the appearance of posts in a topic list has been added.
+* A module for customizing the appearance of posts inside a topic has been added.

 ## Installation